 DeAnna: Yeah, they were.
 So, each of my counselors had two wards.
-I carried a little bit more because just I had counselors whose niece were…I was trying to lighten their loads.
-And so each of them had two presidents that they would meet with, and would do PPIs [01:06:00] once a month with those two presidents.
+I carried a little bit more because just I had counselors whose needs were…I was trying to lighten their loads.
+And so each of them had two presidents that they would meet with, and would do PPI’s [01:06:00] once a month with those two presidents.
 And then as I would meet with them, they would kind of report back.
 And then I would see their presidents about every other month.

-So I didn’t meet with every single Relief Society president my entire stake every single month.
-I would say that in a two-month period, I would see every Relief Society president in stake.
+So I didn’t meet with every single Relief Society president in my entire stake every single month.
+I would say that in a two-month period, I would see every Relief Society president in the stake.
 And I would see the ones that I had responsibility for.
 I saw them every single month.

 And so we have a number of our wards now that designate one evening a week, often the same night as the youth activities where parents are there [01:08:00] already, and the Relief Society presidency, the president and two counselors will show up and the secretary actually will set up, you know, 20 or 30 minute meetings for them with two or three sisters during that time.
 So you can get 9 or 12 interviews out on a Wednesday night.

-And we just teach Relief Society presidents “this is the best and most impactful way of conducting one-on-ones and you do it exactly like we do it.
-You pray, you ask them what they’re learning, you ask them about their families, you invite them to share what’s working in their visiting, teaching, and what’s keeping them up at night, and what you could be doing differently to support them.
+And we just teach Relief Society presidents this is the best and most impactful way of conducting one-on-ones, and you do it exactly like we do it.
+You pray, you ask them what they’re learning, you ask them about their families, you invite them to share what’s working in their visiting teaching, and what’s keeping them up at night, and what you could be doing differently to support them.
 And you give them an opportunity to experience the same spiritual experience that you want them to create as visiting teachers.
-And you have an opportunity to help them understand the value, the purpose of it.”
+And you have an opportunity to help them understand the value, the purpose of it.

 LS: Yeah, yeah.
 Well, so before we end, I got one more question for you.
-If individuals sort of what to be in touch – I know on your website, you have place where they can put an email address and kind of get some of these leadership principles and thoughts – what’s the best place to kind of follow up with your work?
+If individuals sort of want to be in touch – I know on your website, you have a place they can put an email address and kind of get some of these leadership principles and thoughts – what’s the best place to kind of follow up with your work?
 And I know you’re working on a book.
 Those things to just be aware of those?

-Again, it’s like my first heart is, you know, I love the Savior and I would do anything to help His work.
+Again, it’s like my first heart is, you know, I love the Savior, and I would do anything to help His work.
 I believe that we are helping to prepare the way for the Second Coming.
 And I have an ache in my soul.
 I guess I have a personal reason because I have a daughter who’s going to be healed when He comes again.
-And I look forward to that day, right.
+And I look forward to that day.
+Right?
 And so I would do anything I could to help prepare the way.
 And so if there’s anything that’s been useful, and you want to know more about it, I would make time to have a conversation with anyone.

 And what I came away from is, I came away from knowing that all of the holes inside of me, His grace would fill up.
 And if my eyes were on Him, I had nothing to fear about anything, that I could go tackle anything.
 Could it be trying to build a crazy global organization or write a book, which I’d never done before, if my eyes are on Him, He would fill up all the holes and I would have what I needed.
 It would be enough.
 And if I didn’t have it in me, then He would send someone to me to help me.
 And I’ve learned that that’s true.

-Well, I think I might have had an idea of that in my head before I started, I didn’t know what in my heart, and I know it now.
+Well, I think I might have had an idea of that in my head before I started, I didn’t know it in my heart, and I know it now.
 And I think [01:13:00] I’ve emerged with a love for Him that’s deeper than anything I had before.
 And because I’ve sat in the seat of operating on His behalf, I have felt His love pass through me and I get how deep it is.